What do art students need from learning resources?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text student comments into focused, year-by-year priorities for learning resources in art.
-It lets you compare patterns across cohorts and sites, pinpoint friction in facilities, timetabling and communications, and evidence improvements in feedback practice and library use.
-Teams can export concise, programme-ready summaries to brief staff, set targets and demonstrate impact to students.
+Student Voice Analytics turns open-text student comments into clear, year-on-year priorities for learning resources in art.
+Compare patterns across cohorts and sites, pinpoint friction in facilities, timetabling, and communications, and show progress on feedback practice and library use.
+Export concise, programme-ready summaries to brief staff, set targets, and demonstrate impact to students.

 Request a walkthrough